noobsiecoder/vision-x/images/test/README.md

 # Image Test file

-THis directory sole purpose is for storing images during unit test
+This directory's sole purpose is to store images during unit test